estuary/flow/site/docs/reference/Connectors/capture-connectors/postgres-heroku.md

 ---
 sidebar_position: 1
 ---
-# Postgres (Heroku) Connector
+# Postgres (Heroku)
 This connector captures data from Postgres into Flow collections.
+It is specifically for DBs that don't support write ahead logs.

 It is available for use in the Flow web application.
 For local development or open-source workflows, ghcr.io/estuary/source-postgres:dev provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.